mmbman/Katagiri/1984-01-11-Blue-Cliff-Record-Case-51-Talk-1.md

 **Questioner:** But, it seems to me there is different knowledge about the mountain itself.

-**Katagiri Roshi:** Yes, so very naturally there is “grade and stages,” and all the mountain, a little mountain, quite different.
+**Katagiri Roshi:** Yes, very naturally there is “grade and stages,” and an older mountain, a little mountain... quite different.

-**Questioner:** But still, in that state, the oneness [...]
+**Questioner:** But still, it’s in that state that the oneness [...]

-**Katagiri Roshi:** Yes, whoever you are, whether you are expert or professional or not professional, when you climb the mountain [and] experience oneness, that oneness is oneness.
-Exactly the same.
+**Katagiri Roshi:** Yes, whoever you are, whether you are expert or professional or not professional, when you climb the mountain [and] experience oneness, that oneness is oneness, exactly the same.
 But still, there is a difference, because there are stages and grades, and the ages, and careers, and many things.

-Even though a first grade child experiences enlightenment, that enlightenment is enlightenment.
-Don’t you think so? [...]
+Even though a first grade child experiences enlightenment, that enlightenment [is] enlightenment.
+Don’t you think so?

-Himalayan mountain is also being, isn’t it?
-But [...] is always [...].
+[A poppy seed] is a being.
+A Himalayan mountain is also being, isn’t it?
+But poppy seed is [just] poppy seed.

-So finally, what should I do?
+So finally, what should we do?
 So, we have to just climb the mountain, with wholeheartedness.

 #### 1:04:57

 **Question:** Hojo-san, what is the literal translation of *dōshō dōshi*?

 **Katagiri Roshi:** Literally *dō* of *dōshō* is “the same.” *Shō* of *dōshō* is birth, or life.
 So the same birth, or the same life. *Dō* of *dōshi* is “the same,” *shi* is “death.”
+The same death.
 The same life, the same death.

 That is oneness, between the mountains and you.
 And zazen and you, *gassho* and you.

-So, you can be in the same life of *gassho*, in the same death as your *gassho*.
+So, you can be in the same life of *gassho*, and in the same death as your *gassho*.
 That is called oneness.

 #### 1:06:00

-**Question:** Hojo-san, if only “this is it,” or “what is it,” if only that exists continually and forever, then what’s this enlightenment?
+**Question:** Hojo-san, if only “this is it,” or “what is it,” if only that exists continually and forever, then [what is] enlightenment?

 **Katagiri Roshi:** Well, it is not something which exists forever [as] you think...

 *[Tape change.]*

-... already something running through our head.
+... [that is] already something running through our head.
 So, it is always conceptualized.

 So, *what is it* is actually nothing to hold on [to].
 Nothing.

 It’s pretty hard to say through words.
 So, all we can say is how to be there.
 How to be there, how to handle you, how to handle with us, there.
 We can only tell you a way to be present or to learn what it is.
 But, if you try to say it, at that time, it becomes a blur.
-That’s why, *what is it?*
+So that’s why, *what is it?*

 But on the other hand, it is not a blur, because you can know a way how to be present.
 So through the way how to be present, we can know.
-We can know what we are, what it is.
+We can know who we are, what it is.
 So at that time, *just this is it*.

 **Questioner:** But, still we have a longing.

-**Katagiri Roshi:** Yeah, longing is that we are always seeing something in terms of pros and cons, success and failure.
+**Katagiri Roshi:** Yeah, longing is already that we are always seeing something in terms of pros and cons, success and failure.

 **Questioner:** So, before longing is enlightenment?

-**Katagiri Roshi:** Yeah, before longing, completely before longing or after longing, it’s truth, enlightenment.
+**Katagiri Roshi:** Yeah, before longing.
+Completely before longing or after longing, it’s truth, enlightenment.
 So-called *energy*.
 I use “energy” or “universal life.”

 You know, we have already mind and *vijñāna*, consciousness.
-That is already thinking something, alright?
+That is already thinking something.
 And when you are born, you already have mind.
 “You have a mind” means you have already been born in this world with all sentient beings; in other words, with myriad conditions.
 And also, when you are born with myriad conditions, conditions become your object of consciousness.
 In order to make the consciousness operate or work or survive, consciousness acts on object.
 So, very naturally, there is separation there.

 But basically, in the source of the consciousness, consciousness works in a very simple way.
 A very simple way; just like the trees, birds, et cetera.
 Very simple.
 That’s why nature is beautiful.
 You know?

-But our consciousness is a little bit slipping off. *[He laughs.]* “Slip off” means that we want to satisfy, we want to fill up satisfaction of our desire in many ways, under all circumstances, always.
+But our consciousness is a little bit slipping off. *[He laughs.]* “Slip off” means that we want to satisfy, we want to “fill up” – satisfaction of our desire in many ways, under all circumstances, always.
 Not seeing our object [simply].
-If you see something, then next moment there is a desire which compels you to fill up the satisfaction, in many ways.
+If you see something, then next moment there is a desire which compels you to fill up [with] the satisfaction, in many ways.

 That is called life and death.
-And that is called [*seizan*] *kyōsō*, [which] means... what can I say?
+And that is called *seizon kyōsō* (生存競争), [which] means... what can I say?

 **Someone:** “Competing for life?”

 **Katagiri Roshi:** Yeah, competing.
-Trying to make a living.
-I want to make a living, always.
+Trying to make a life, make a living.
+I want to make a living, always. *[He laughs.]*

 So, in terms of making a life, that is really filling the satisfaction of your life.
-And at that time, death is completely omitted.
-Okay?
-Completely.
-Because I want to make a living.
+But at that time, death is completely omitted.
+Okay? *[He laughs.]* Because I want to make a living.

 So [for] a certain period of time we are always looking at [it], but we don’t see the death.
 In other words, we don’t see the world after death – because we don’t *want* to see it.
 All that we want to see is the world which lasts for a certain period of time: from your birth [to your] death.
 Fifty years, sixty years... thirty years...
 During this period of time, we always have strong desires to fill up our satisfaction.
-In many ways, under all circumstances, consciously and unconsciously, it comes up: “to fill up your satisfaction” means you are not satisfied, then reality is denied.
+In *many* ways, under all circumstances, consciously and unconsciously, it comes up.
+“To fill up your satisfaction” means you are not satisfied.
+Then, reality is denied.
 Do you understand?
-You don’t satisfy, that’s why you want to know.
-You are longing for... *[he laughs]*.
+You [aren’t satisfied], that’s why you want to know.
+You are “longing for”... *[he laughs]*.
 In a pure sense, we are always longing.
 That means already your reality is denied, [negating the] present.
 Do you understand that?

 **Questioner:** So, to stop our longing...